-Tutsweetok’s sculptures range in size from the length of a thumb to larger boulders.
-She worked with basalt and on occasion caribou antler and would often leave large portions of the material un-carved and unpolished.
-Occasionally Tutsweetok would decorate her sculptures with incised drawings such as the igloo on the piece Mother and Children (1960).
-Turning her art production into a family affair her husband, three children and grandchildren often assisted with filing and polishing her works .
+Tutsweetok’s sculptures dramatically range in size from the length of a thumb to larger boulders.
+She worked with basalt and, on occasion, caribou antler—often leaving large portions of the material un-carved and unpolished.
+Occasionally, Tutsweetok would incised drawings, such as the igloo on the piece Mother and Children (1960), onto her sculptures.
+Turning her art production into a family affair, her husband, three children and grandchildren frequently assisted with filing and polishing her works .

-Tutsweetok worked in a semi-abstract style and often preferred to carve family or maternal groups.
-Faces and limbs within Tutsweetok’s sculpture follow the edges of the rock and allow anatomy to contour pre-existing planes.
-The expressions of Tutsweetok’s figures are subtle but definitive.
-Tutsweetok’s worked helped to popularize sculpture from Arviat while her emphasis of the natural shape of the stone distinguished her work .
+Tutsweetok worked in a semi-abstract style and appears to have preferred carving family or maternal groups.
+The subtle but definitive faces and limbs within her sculptures follow across the edges of the rock, folding human form into the pre-existing contours of the stone.
+Tutsweetok’s worked helped to popularize sculpture from Arviat while her emphasis of the natural shape of the stone distinguished her work from her contemporaries .

 Tutsweetok exhibited nationally and internationally in France, Switzerland and Germany.
-She has also been written about in the Inuit Art Quarterly and her work was featured on the cover of the Winter 2007 issue.
-Recording the Inuit way of life as she knew it through sculpture was important to Tutsweetok; in particular, she wanted to convey what she referred to as “the old way of life” and the changes she observed happening in her community .
-Through her work, she hoped to preserve the past for future generations to enjoy, reflect upon and emulate.
+She has also been written about in the Inuit Art Quarterly and was featured carving near her home in Arviat on the cover of the Winter 2007 issue.
+Recording the Inuit way of life as she knew it through sculpture was important to Tutsweetok.
+In particular, Tutsweetok wanted to convey what she referred to as “the old way of life” and the changes she observed happening in her community .
+Through her work, she hoped to preserve the past for future generations to enjoy, reflect upon and, ultimately, emulate.

 1. “Bio: Tutsweetok, Lucy,” Images Boréales: Galerie d’Art Inuit, accessed October 19, 2016, http://www.imagesboreales.com/fr/artists.aspx?artistid=34.